sagrawalx/sagrawalx.github.io/cv.md

 # Professional service

-* Constributor to Stacks Project
+* Contributor to Stacks Project
 * Reviewer for zbMATH

 # Languages